CDLUC3/mrt-doc/design/queue-2023/transition.md

 # DELETE /batches/bid0001/states/processing/jid0001:
 ```

-### Batch: Processing --> Reporting
+## Batch: Processing --> Reporting

-- based on the payload
-  - single - we start a 1 job batch
-  - object manifest - we start a 1 job batch
-  - manifest of manifest - create N job entries and create the array of jobids in the batch object
-  - manifest of zips - create N job entries and create the array of jobids in the batch object
-- construct JOB object(s)
-- construct job folder(s)
-  - folder creation could be defererred to the job step
-- create jobs in job queue
-- we create status array
-- status = Reporting
+Once the last job for a batch has either failed or completed, the batch will move to a reporting step.

 ```yml
 # NOTE the absence of /batches/bid0001/states/processing/*: